Edge of Darkness: Two: Into The Shadows

 As he continues his investigations, Craven is visited by Emma's ghost.
-The fingerprints on the getaway car used by Emma's killer match those of Lowe, a man Craven arrested 10 years previously.
-Meanwhile, Pendleton takes Craven to meet his colleague, Harcourt, who informs him that Emma was a member of a subversive anti-nuclear group called Gaia.
+The fingerprints on the getaway car used by Emma's killer match those of Lowe, a man Craven arrested 10 years ago.
+Pendleton takes Craven to meet his colleague, Harcourt, who informs him that Emma was a member of a subversive anti-nuclear group called Gaia.
 A team of six Gaia members, led by Emma, had broken into a low level radioactive waste facility at Northmoor; all are now either dead or missing.
-After Craven makes a televised appeal for information about Emma's killer, he is contacted by CIA agent Darius Jedburgh, an associate of Harcourt and Pendleton.
+After Craven makes a televised appeal for information about Emma's killer, he is contacted by Central Intelligence Agency (CIA) agent Darius Jedburgh, an associate of Harcourt and Pendleton.
 Jedburgh shows Craven the CIA's file on Emma's activities: Gaia had become suspicious of Northmoor when a nearby reservoir had become contaminated with radioactive material, an occurrence that had also alerted the CIA, leading them to believe Northmoor was illegally storing plutonium.
-Jedburgh is played as a hard-bitten professional with a wry sense of humour and a passion for golfing.
+Jedburgh is played as a hard-bitten professional with a wry sense of humour and a passion for both golf and watching ballroom dancing on television.
 Along with Harcourt and Pendleton, he is keen to find the source and purpose of the plutonium.
+(Aired 11 November 1985).

 Three: Burden of Proof

 The police close in on their suspect, Lowe, who is severely injured in a fall while trying to escape.
-Dying, he tells Craven he was working with McCroon, a terrorist Craven had had convicted in Northern Ireland.
+Dying, he tells Craven he was working with McCroon, a terrorist Craven had convicted in Northern Ireland.
 Emma's boyfriend, Terry Shields, tells Craven that she was investigating a hot cell in Northmoor; he is later killed.
-Craven meets Harcourt and Pendleton at the House of Commons where an inquiry is taking place into the sale of International Irradiated Fuels (IIF) at Northmoor – run by Bennett – to the Fusion Corporation of Kansas, owned by Jerry Grogan.
+Craven meets Harcourt and Pendleton at the House of Commons.
+There, an inquiry is taking place into the sale of International Irradiated Fuels (IIF) at Northmoor, run by Robert Bennett to the Fusion Corporation of Kansas, owned by Jerry Grogan.
 Pendleton tells Craven that he believes Bennett was behind Emma's death.
 Returning to Yorkshire for Emma's funeral, Craven is refused permission to seek a warrant to enter Northmoor.
 Returning home, he is observed by McCroon.
+(Aired 18 November 1985).

 Four: Breakthrough

 McCroon breaks into Craven's house intent on killing him.
-Craven demands McCroon tell him who he is working for but McCroon is shot by a police marksman before he can say anything.
+Craven demands that McCroon tell him who he is working for but McCroon is shot by a police marksman before he can say anything.
 Through a contact of Mac (Struan Roger), a colleague from his time in Northern Ireland, Craven gains access to a terminal connected to the MI5 computer.
-He checks the MI5 records for Gaia, Northmoor, and Emma and learns that McCroon was acting on the orders of Northmoor Security.
+He checks the MI5 records for Gaia, Northmoor and Emma and learns that McCroon was acting on the orders of Northmoor Security.
 He also obtains a three-dimensional map of Northmoor from the computer.
 Craven contacts Jedburgh and asks him to accompany him inside Northmoor.
+(Aired 25 November 1985).